-songs and carrots and the tiny problems of her children whispered such hot condensation in her ear the every day of dinner like crabs scuttling to nip at her heels and shopping lists and the way the laundry door never quite shut and her hatred of umbrellas and how she saw them as lightning conductors … Continue reading All that she carried…
+songs and carrots and the tiny problems her children whispered such hot condensation in her ear the every day of dinner like crabs scuttling to nip at her heels and shopping lists and the way the laundry door never quite shut and her hatred of umbrellas and how she saw them as lightning conductors and … Continue reading All that she carried…

 This is what I remember: forty degrees and a Halloween glow at 6pm; we took our children up Mt Ainslie to see a city under siege - the sewer brown smoke bloodying the sun.
 The lake dread gold, Tolkien's Smaug unleashed summer ashes raining Written for dVerse's Monday Quadrille "Ash"

 Recently, my parents acquired a book put together by their community about the fires and then the floods which swept through the area last summer.
 People contributed photos and stories of their experiences.
 The book shows humans doing their best in a world turned totally crazy.
 On their faces are fear, sadness, determination, and hope. … Continue reading An Instant Library